Frequently Asked Questions at the Equine Center

 Yes, students can board their horse at the Asbury University Equine facilities.
 There are two types of board available: stall board or turn-out pasture board.
-Contact Harold Rainwater for prices and availibity.
+Contact Marilyn Walker (administrative assistant) for prices and availibity.

 Do I have to own a horse to be in the equine program?